1904labs/hourswith.expert/README.md

-# hourswith.expert static site
+# Hours with Experts: Data Engineering

-Documentation for the Hours with Experts course.
+This repository holds the source code for the website: [hourswith.expert]

 ## Contributing to the Site